mrtroian/payservice/README.md

 ## Prerequesities

 You need to have working SSL certificates that is registered in your system.
-You can generate some with openssl.
+You can generate some with openssl:

-Before launching the app, please set SSL_KEY and SSL_CERT env variables.
+	$ openssl req  -new  -newkey rsa:2048  -nodes  -keyout localhost.key  -out localhost.csr
+	$ openssl  x509  -req  -days 365  -in localhost.csr  -signkey localhost.key  -out localhost.crt

-Note: Makefile can export them automatically, make sure they are in configs/ssl/localhost.*
+Note: app will export them automatically, make sure they are in configs/ssl/

-	$ export SSL_KEY=path/to/certificate.key
-	$ export SSL_CERT=path/to/certificate.crt

 ## Running